pieterbrandsen/Grafana-GoCarbon/README.md

 1. Check out `src/users.js` for setup instructions

-Only 1 host per type is supported at the moment.
-So if you set it in the `src/users.js` file, it will always use first found host per type.
+Only 1 private serverStats host is supported at the moment.
+So if you set it in the `src/users.js` file, it will always use first found host.

 ### Running